Pachamanca in Peru – Best of Peruvian cuisine!

 Cover with herbs such as Muña or clean grass; you must cover all areas to avoid contact with soil.

-On top of the herbs, you can cover them with a rug, local use clean plastic.
+On top of the herbs, you can cover them with a rug, and locals use clean plastic.

 Once you make sure that there is no way soil enters the oven, cover everything with soil about 5 centimeters deep.
 You must make sure all areas are covered.
 Otherwise, the heat will escape.
 The cooking will take about 45 minutes.